asuh/front-end-windows/readme.md

 ```

 Using boxstarter requires some step by step instructions to create an executable file all found on the website above.
 To get you started, I recommend starting with [this already created .ps1 file](https://gist.github.com/asuh/ba46d8c534b13ae4db89b4d3323eec97).

+Note: you will have to restart Windows to complete some of the installations.

 ## Ninite